 Ready to level up your Instagram marketing?
 Get started with a free Buffer account.

-A version of this post was originally published in April 2017 and updated in 2019.
-This version has been updated to reflect Instagram updates in 2021.
+A version of this post was originally published in April 2017 and updated in 2019 and 2021.
+This version has been updated to reflect Instagram updates in 2023.